BrunoBeraud/ModularVerticalSliceNetAPI/README.md

 ---

 This architecture template simplifies development, enhances maintainability, and ensures long-term scalability while keeping a focus on business needs and compliance.
 It’s a robust starting point for building clean, maintainable, and testable .NET applications.

+# Going Further with the Template Implementation

+This template is intentionally designed to be simple and non-opinionated, allowing you to choose your preferred technologies and libraries (e.g., Entity Framework, Mass Transit, databases, message brokers, etc.).
+The basic use cases demonstrated here leverage an `InMemoryRepository` for this reason.
+However, as your application grows in complexity, you'll need to adopt more sophisticated patterns and strategies.
+This section outlines key recommendations for taking your implementation further.

+## 1. Grouping Ports by Feature

+As the number of use cases and ports in your application increases, it can become difficult to maintain a clear structure.
+To manage this complexity:

+- **Group ports by feature**: When your application starts having many ports/interfaces, organizing them by feature will keep your codebase maintainable and coherent.
+All ports used by a feature will be regroup into this folder.

+## 2. Using Integration Events for Asynchronous Communication

+As your application grows and different modules (*bounded context*) need to communicate, synchronous communication can lead to tight coupling.
+Consider switching to **asynchronous communication** using integration events.

+- **Define integration events**: Use integration events to enable asynchronous communication between modules, ensuring that they remain decoupled.
+For example, after a change occurs in one module, you can publish an integration event to notify other modules.

+### Publishing Integration Events on Save Changes

+To ensure that integration events are consistently published whenever there are changes to your domain, you can take advantage of **EF Interceptors** combined with **Mass Transit** for event publishing.

+- **EF Interceptors**: These can be used to hook into the `SaveChanges` process of Entity Framework, ensuring that integration events are published when changes to your root aggregate are saved.
+This provides an automated way of broadcasting changes to other modules in your system.
+- **Mass Transit**: Use Mass Transit to handle the messaging aspect of these integration events.
+With Mass Transit, you can publish events to a message broker (e.g., RabbitMQ, Kafka) for delivery to other services in the system.

+### Using a Root Aggregate for Event Creation

+When you are working with complex domain models, it is beneficial to have a **root aggregate** that manages the creation of domain events, including integration events.

+- **Root aggregate**: The root aggregate is responsible for ensuring that domain logic is enforced and that events are published in a consistent and reliable manner.
+By centralizing event creation within the root aggregate, you can ensure that your system behaves as expected and that events are only triggered when necessary.

+### 3 Exposing Public Use Case Interfaces for Synchronous Communication

+While asynchronous communication is essential for decoupling, certain use cases may still require **synchronous communication** for efficiency or simplicity.

+- **Public use case interfaces**: Expose public ports for those use cases that need synchronous communication.
+For example, querying for specific data.
+These interfaces should be designed as if you were exposing this feature through HTTP REST Api endpoint.

+By following these guidelines, you can evolve your application from simple to complex while maintaining flexibility and scalability.

 ## How use it